Navoditamathur/Navoditamathur.github.io/README.md

 Technologies: Docker, Apache Hadoop, Tableau, Streamlit, Git, MLFlow

 ## Projects
-Biodiversity Monitoring using Computer Vision: Leveraged multimodal learning integrating camera traps and bioacoustics for species dataset generation.
-This ongoing research aims to develop ecological foundation models for remote sensing and biodiversity applications.

 iNaturalist Species Classification: Working on an LLM-powered species classification pipeline with a question-answer format in Streamlit to provide detailed information about identified species.

 Deforestation Detection in the Congo Basin: Developed an end-to-end pipeline using satellite imagery and geospatial analysis to map and track deforestation.